Ne-Yo: Philanthropy

+Sports management

+In November 2024, Ne-Yo began a stint in sports management, signing boxer Paul Bamba as his first fighter.
+Ne-Yo was initially introduced to boxing through his uncles when he was younger and he participated in martial arts classes.
+Later in life, boxing was incorporated into his workout routine, where he would meet Bamba.
+Bamba would become the World Boxing Association's cruiserweight champion in December 2024, and broke Mike Tyson's record for most boxing wins in a calendar year via knockout, with 14 KO's.
+Bamba died on December 27th, 2024, 6 days after winning the championship.

 Personal life

 Family

-In 2005, Jesseca White, Ne-Yo's girlfriend at the time, gave birth to a boy, naming him Chimere after Ne-Yo's middle name.
-Though Ne-Yo believed he was the father, he later discovered the child was not his.
+In 2005, Jesseca White, Ne-Yo's girlfriend at the time, gave birth to a boy.
+Ne-Yo later discovered the child was not his.

 In June 2010, Ne-Yo told Ebony that he and his then-girlfriend, Monyetta Shaw, were expecting their first child together – a girl due early in 2011.
-Shaw gave birth prematurely to daughter Madilyn Grace Smith on November 12, 2010, in Atlanta, Georgia.
-Announcing the birth, Ne-Yo said of his first child, "I've been in love before but this feels like nothing I've ever felt... like I'm in love for the first time."
+Shaw gave birth prematurely to a daughter in November 2010.
+Announcing the birth, Ne-Yo said, "I've been in love before but this feels like nothing I've ever felt... like I'm in love for the first time."
+Shaw and Ne-Yo's son was born in October 2011.
+They broke up in 2013.

-In September 2011, Ne-Yo revealed that he was expecting his second child with Monyetta Shaw.
-Shaw gave birth to a boy, Mason Evan Smith, on October 9, 2011.

 In September 2015, the singer announced that he and Crystal Renay Williams were engaged and expecting a child.
 They were married on February 20, 2016.
-Their son, Shaffer Chimere Smith Jr., was born on March 15, 2016.
-Their second son, Roman Alexander-Raj Smith was born on June 14, 2018.
-In February 2020, Ne-Yo announced that he and Crystal Smith would end their marriage, and he withdrew his divorce case afterwards.
-The pair reconciled during the 2020 coronavirus pandemic, with Ne-Yo telling CBS chat show The Talk: "Before the quarantine happened, we were definitely talking divorce, and the quarantine forced us to sit still, block out the noise from the world - you know the world can get very, very loud, and we tend to let the world's opinion mean more in certain situations than it should."
+A son was born to them in March 2016.
+Their second son was born in June 2018.
+In February 2020, Ne-Yo announced that he and Crystal would end their marriage, and he withdrew his divorce case afterwards.
+The pair reconciled during the onset of the COVID-19 pandemic in 2020, with Ne-Yo telling CBS chat show The Talk: "Before the quarantine happened, we were definitely talking divorce, and the quarantine forced us to sit still, block out the noise from the world – you know the world can get very, very loud, and we tend to let the world's opinion mean more in certain situations than it should."

-In February 2021, Ne-Yo announced via Instagram that he and Williams were expecting a third child together.
-On June 25, 2021, Ne-Yo and his wife welcomed their third child Isabella Rose Smith.

-In April 2022, the couple remarried in a Las Vegas ceremony.
-In August 2022, Smith filed for divorce, with allegations of infidelity throughout their marriage.
+Ne-Yo and Crystal's third child, a daughter, was born in June 2021.
+In April 2022, the couple renewed their vows in a Las Vegas ceremony.
+Four months later, Crystal filed for divorce, with allegations of Ne-Yo fathering a child outside of marriage.
+On January 26, 2023, Ne-Yo and Crystal finalized their divorce.

-In 2019, in wake of the television documentary, Surviving R. Kelly, Ne-Yo confirmed his support for the Mute R. Kelly campaign, for the protection of his own daughter.
+In 2019, in wake of the television documentary, Surviving R. Kelly, Ne-Yo confirmed his support for the Mute R. Kelly campaign.

-On January 26, 2023, Ne-Yo and Crystal Renay finalized their divorce.
+In 2025, he revealed being in a polyamorous relationship with four women.